 - By using a cost-per-click (CPC) or pay-per-click (PPC) model, metasearch creates a neutral and transparent marketplace for independent hotels, OTAs, and chains to grow their business and connect with millions of travellers booking hotels online.

 - It’s important to choose the right metasearch channels, maintain room rate integrity, use a reliable PMS or CRS provider, fine tune your approach over time, and set different strategies for different sites.

-- Google Hotel Ads simply gives future travellers the opportunity to book a hotel room at various crucial points throughout their research.
-Google Hotel Ads displays your hotel information such as availability and rates on Google Maps, Search and Assistant.
+- Google Hotel Ads simply gives future travellers the opportunity to book a hotel room at various crucial points throughout their research by displaying hotel information such as availability and rates.

-- Google Hotel ads rely on two key components: A series of Data Feeds which tells Google about the hotel rooms you offer, and Bidding, which says how much you’re willing to pay to get which users to which booking page.
+- Google Hotel ads rely on two key components: A series of data feeds about hotel rooms offered, and how much you’re willing to pay to get users to booking pages.

 - Three major benefits of Google Hotel Ads are increased direct traffic, increased revenue, and an early relationship with guests.